YuriiMytiai/nikon_sensor_check_v2/README.md

 You can change RGB values thresholds using corresponding sliders.
 Usually it's ok to use RGB values less than 100 to check for bad pixels and RGB values more than 220 to check for dead pixels As each pixel has 3 independent (in theory) channels, you can found that search for the broken pixels performs on 3 channels independently.
+When processing, app calculates total amounts and coordinates of pixels that have R/G/B value MORE than threshold for the Black image and LESS than threshold for the White image
+All this pixels are rounded by a circles whose colors correspond to the channel (R/G/B color) whose threshold has been reached

 Probably this app can be used for other than Nikon cameras too (it was tested only with Nikon cameras), but you should change QFileDialog filter in files_loader.py to be able to load other than .NEF files